marcoklein/eagerlearner/README.md

 * [ ] more weapons = more fun :) .. not sure .. its like already fun - maybe give gun later
 * [x] hands of player hit every object and only left/or right hand currently has an effect
   * [x] just add a rectangle to check what it hits
+* [ ] bullet shooting limit - loose weapon when you shoot everything

 ### Small
 * [ ] bullets should destroy each other; this satisfying feeling when you prevent the bullet from hitting you